×

 Dining: Farmhouse Restaurant “Haru San San”

 Design: The restaurant adopts an environmentally friendly design that makes use of renewable materials.
 The restaurant uses “thatch,” which can be reused as compost, as a roofing material, and “paper tubes” made from recycled paper as a construction material for the pillars.
+The building is designed by Shigeru Ban, a winner of the Pritzker Architecture Prize, one of the most prestigious awards in the architecture industry.

 Field Work

-[Examples of Fieldwork]
+[Schedule of Fieldwork]